eddyerach/grapes/REAME.md

 # Bunch Model in Detectron2

 ### Requirements
-#### Training Dataset
+### Training Dataset
-281 bunch images labeled for training corresponding to the 9 datasets found.
+301 bunch images labeled for training corresponding to the 9 datasets found.
 ### Validation Dataset
-65 images for validation corresponding to the 9 datasets found.
+68 images for validation corresponding to the 9 datasets found.

 ### Hyperparameter
 - Learning rate: 0.001
 - 2000 iterations
-- 281 imgs with 1360 labeled clusters
+- 301 imgs with 2593 labeled clusters
-- Threshold 0.5
+- Inference threshold 0.5
 - Training time 27 minutes

-# Detector and Berry Counting

 # Bunch Count (Tracker on detector)

+Since a new detector was developed, a new bunch counting algorithm had to be developed as well.
+For bunch counting, Tracker DeepSort was used as it is compatible with Detectron2 *[link](https://github.com/sayef/detectron2-deepsort-pytorch)*.
+The tracking algorithm, allows to track an object in a sequence of frames (video), assigning it a unique identifier.

+# Berry Model in Detectron2

 # Table of Content